jenntuten/Word-Guess-Game/README.md

 \
 **Press any key to get started.** I changed this to "Enter" because typing a letter not matching the word automatically decremented the remaining letters.\
 \
-**Wins.** Each time the game resets, everything refreshes and a win counter is not displayed (currently).
+**Wins/Losses.** Each time the game resets, the win/lose message stays in place until the end of the next round.
+The only way to clear it is to click the reset button, which will also clear the wins/losses.
+I tried a document.querySelector in the playAgain function to display "" upon starting a new game, but this seemed to override any previously displayed messages.
 # Additional Notes
 **Choices.** Choices are limited to letters so that a number or other key doesn't count against the player.\
 \